senacor/SmartContractSlackDapp/ReadMe.md

 You need some ethereum client.
 We used geth (go-Ethereum) for our setup.
 The following geth versions were used:

 * 1.6.0 (stable)
+* 1.6.5 (stable)

 Downloads for alls OS are on the [geth-website](https://launchpad.net/~ethereum/+archive/ubuntu/ethereum).
 There is also a [launchpad projekt](https://launchpad.net/~ethereum/+archive/ubuntu/ethereum) for deb-packages (Debian/Ubuntu) systems.
 You can even install the langauge compiler for solidity: solc.

 It is recommended that you sync and test with the testnet (04/2017: ropsten) before you deploy anything to the productive chain.
 In case ropsten is not working, there is a more stable testnet named [kovan](https://github.com/kovan-testnet/proposal) with a PoA instead of an PoW.

-Start geth for the first sync:
+Start geth for the first sync (or the rinkeby-testnet):

-	geth --testnet --fast console
+	geth --rinkeby console

+Note that there is also ```--testnet``` as testnet parameter; but this parameter currently still points to the ropsten testnet.
+We use the rinkeby testnet for our setup.
+The rinkeby testnet is proof-of-authority base, so you will have to use the ether-faucet to retrieve test-ether.

 Note that you need an "admin" account that holds the initial amount of ether that will be distributed to the accounts created for your users through slack-chat.
 You should be familiar with using Ethereum and the Ethereum client of your choice.
 We will define the commands for startup and RPC-API-exposure for geth.
-If you chose to use another client you will have to deal have to deal with the setup and startup by yourself.
+If you chose to use another client you will have to deal with the setup and startup by yourself.

 ### Setup Slack